№ 01 · 92106 · from surfing To sunsets

 3. Sunset parking gets crowded on weekends and clear evenings.

-4. Exterior maintenance is higher because of salt air.
+4. Exterior maintenance is higher because of salt air and the damp air can impact closets, cars + bikes.

 5. Insurance and inspections may be more complex on coastal or slope properties.